alchemyplatform/aa-sdk/site/pages/packages/aa-signers/passport/introduction.md

 ## Install Dependencies

 `PassportSigner` requires installation of the package requires installation of the [`@0xpass/passport`](https://github.com/0xpass/passport-sdk/tree/main/packages/passport) and [`@0xpass/webauthn-signer`](https://github.com/0xpass/passport-sdk/tree/main/packages/webauthn-signer).
+If you'd like to use your own authentication method, you can use the [`@0xpass/key-signer`](https://github.com/0xpass/passport-sdk/tree/main/packages/key-signer) package.

 :::code-group